 The Connection between Trauma and Addiction

 Trauma is an emotional response to something that happens in your life.
 There are many types of events that trigger trauma.
-Some of the most common are physical abuse, sexual abuse, parental loss, car accidents, military combat experiences, natural disasters, or the death of a loved one.
+For example, some of the most common are physical abuse, sexual abuse, parental loss, car accidents, military combat experiences, natural disasters, or the death of a loved one.
 While most of us will experience some traumatic events during our lives, emotional responses to trauma vary.

 Untreated trauma is a major cause of addiction.
-When people have not worked through their trauma, they get stuck in a damaging pattern of thoughts and behavior.
-They might feel chronically stressed, cry a lot, have scary thoughts about the trauma, feel hopeless, and withdraw from friends and family.
+When people have untreated trauma, they get stuck in a damaging pattern of thoughts and behavior.
+Therefore, they might feel chronically stressed, cry a lot, have scary thoughts about the trauma, feel hopeless, and withdraw from friends and family.
 Drinking alcohol or using drugs are easy ways to numb this emotional pain and temporarily feel better.
 Unfortunately, drug use is just a bandage that does not treat the underlying trauma.
 Over time, people lose their ability to control their drinking or drug use.
-This leads to addiction.
+As a result, this leads to addiction.

 Effects of Trauma on the Brain

 Traumatic events trigger your brain’s fear center, a structure called the amygdala.
-The amygdala is closely connected to your emotion regulation and memory systems.
-When it gets activated, it sends signals to your body to get ready to act.
-This is the “flight or fight” response that prepares you to address the threat or run away quickly.
+The amygdala connects to your emotion regulation and memory systems.
+When activated, it sends signals to your body to get ready to act.
+This is the “flight or fight” response that prepares you to quickly address the threat or run away.
 The amygdala triggering the “flight or fight” response is why so many people say that they responded to a terrifying event by freezing or going into shock.
 This is a normal reaction to a traumatic event.

 For over 22 years, people from all over the world have chosen Waismann Method as their opioid detox provider.We know the challenges you face and the importance of creating a unique and personal experience for you right from the start.